Hegel's Basic Logical Blunders

 J2a: John is identical with identical with Manhood,

-as the green "is" from J2 is replaced by what it is supposed to mean, i.e., "is identical with" --, in turquoise, in J2a.
+as the red "is" from J2 is replaced with what it is 'dialectically' supposed to mean, i.e., "is identical with" --, in turquoise, in J2a.

-After another such 'dialectical' switch, J2a would become:
+After another such 'dialectical' switch J2a would then become:

 J2b: John is identical with identical with identical with Manhood,

-as the new "is" we had to use in J2a is replaced by "is identical with" to yield J2b.
+as the turquoise "is" we had to use in J2a is replaced by "is identical with" to yield J2b.
 And so on:

 These untoward moves can only be halted if we argue that "is" doesn't always express an identity in such propositions.
 But, dialecticians gave up the right to lodge that particular appeal the moment they accepted The Identity Theory of Predication.

-Fortunately, Aristotle's approach short-circuits all this; there is no "is" at all in A1:
+Fortunately, Aristotle's approach short-circuits all this tomfoolery; there is no "is" at all in A1:

 A1: Manhood applies to John.

-In contrast, Hegel's 'analysis' can't avoid this verbal explosion; indeed, it positively invites it.
+By way of contrast, Hegel's 'analysis' can't avoid a verbal explosion like the above; indeed, it positively invites it.

 J2: John is identical with Manhood.

-In fact, this Hegelian trick can only be carried out in Indo-European languages.
-By-and-large, other language groups do not possess this particular grammatical feature.
-The above moves depend solely on the subject-predicate form taking the copula "is" (or its cognates), which is found almost exclusively in the aforementioned family of languages.
+In fact, this Hegelian trick can only be performed in Indo-European languages.
+By-and-large, other language groups don't possess this particular grammatical feature.
+The above moves depend solely on the subject-predicate form taking the copula "is" (or its cognates) found almost exclusively in the aforementioned family of languages.

-This shows that Hegel's 'logic' isn't just bizarre, it is parochial into the bargain!
+This shows that Hegel's 'logic' isn't just bizarre, it is parochial in the extreme!

-To illustrate these bogus moves in yet more detail,
+In order to illustrate these bogus moves in yet more detail, consider J1 again:

 J1: John is a man.